Jody Fannin

 Jody Fannin (born 4 September 1993) is a British auto racing driver.
-He competed in the European Le Mans Series in 2017, winning the GTE Championship with Rob Smith driving for JMW Motorsport in a Ferrari 488 GTE.
-He was the 2012 British GT GT4-class champion, along with Warren Hughes, driving for Team WFR in a Ginetta G50.
+He competed in the European Le Mans Series in 2017, winning the LMGTE championship with Rob Smith driving for JMW Motorsport in a Ferrari 488 GTE.
+He was the 2012 British GT GT4 champion, along with Warren Hughes, driving for Team WFR in a Ginetta G50.

 Racing career

 Early career

 Born in Chertsey, Surrey, Fannin first appeared in karting in 2006, competing in the Bayford Kart Club Summer Sprint Championship Minimax, and finishing sixth, moving to the Stars of Tomorrow National Championship in 2007, to compete in the Rotax Mini Max class, finishing 32nd after competing in 2 rounds.
 2008 would prove to be more successful: he won both Bayford Meadows Winter Championship and the Midland Championships Minimax, finished fifth in the London Cup Rotax Mini Max's Rotax Mini Max class, and finished tenth in the BRDC Stars of Tomorrow MiniMax championship.
 He also finished ninth in the Super One Minimax in 2009, in addition to a 19th-place finish in the Mini Max class of the MSA Kartmasters Grand Prix.
 For 2010, he moved into car racing, joining the Ginetta Junior Championship with TJ Motorsport, where he immediately proved his pace: he set fastest lap at round 1 at Thruxton, then went on to win the third round of the season at the Brands Hatch GP circuit, eventually finishing fourth overall, and was the top rookie in the series by a large margin.
 Following that successful debut season, he moved into the Ginetta G50 Cup, driving for Team PYRO, and finishing third overall.